Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 As Batman, Superman, and Wonder Woman dominate DC Comics on the silver screen, Arrow reigns supreme on television.
 With its elegant revamping of the previously oft-forgotten Green Arrow character, Arrow not only drew fans by the masses but inspired other DC spin-offs like Flash.

 Yet despite the show's success, savvy fans may note several resemblances between Arrow characters and other famous superheroes.
-And no, we're not talking about people it actually borrowed; Deadshot is Deadshot, Hawkgirl is Hawkgirl, etc. We're discussing original characters (or at least heavily-cloned ones) and the remarkable similarities they bear to the cast of the Caped Crusader and Wall Crawler.
+And no, we're not talking about cameos it actually borrowed; Deadshot is Deadshot, Hawkgirl is Hawkgirl, etc. We're discussing original characters (or at least heavily-cloned ones) and the remarkable similarities they bear to the cast of the Caped Crusader and Wall Crawler.
 These are seven characters Arrow copies from the worlds of Batman (a fellow DC hero) and Spider-Man (a Marvel hero)!

 1. Rich Playboy by Day, Vigilante by Night

 Batman (Bruce Wayne): Acting as a spoiled billionaire by day, the orphaned Bruce Wayne masquerades as Batman by night to save his hometown, Gotham City.
 Despite fierce intelligence and combat prowess, he wields no actual superpowers.
-Bruce became Batman by enduring harsh training across the globe, and will torture (but not kill) foes to stop crime.
+Bruce became Batman by enduring harsh training across the globe and will torture (but not kill) foes to stop crime.

 Green Arrow (Oliver Queen): Acting as a spoiled billionaire by day, the orphaned Oliver Queen masquerades as Green Arrow by night to save his hometown, Starling City.
 Despite fierce intelligence and combat prowess, he wields no actual superpowers.
-Oliver became the Green Arrow by enduring harsh training across the globe, and will torture (and tries not to kill) foes to stop crime.
+Oliver became the Green Arrow by enduring harsh training across the globe and will torture (and tries not to kill) foes to stop crime.

 Differences: Oliver often adopts Batman's no-kill policies, but circumstances usually force him to break these oaths; it's hard not to murder when your main weapon is a bow.
 Both men are orphans, though Bruce lost his family at a very young age, while Oliver's parents, particularly his mother, lasted longer.
+Oliver also seems much more fond of tattoos than Bruce.

 2. Prosecutor and Sometimes Love Interest